aamjallow1/wizard/README.md

 ```bash
 wizard [options]
 ```
-The wizard will execute using your local code.
-Changes made in the wizard's source directory (and rebuilt with `pnpm build`) will be reflected immediately.
+The wizard will execute your last build.

 ## Publishing your tool